 GEORG BOTHE (DE)

-Georg Bothe’s abstract etchings and cardboard prints are characterized by the use of abstract shapes and expressive coloured blocks.
+Georg Bothe’s abstract etchings and cardboard prints are characterised by the use of abstract shapes and expressive coloured blocks.

 The artist has the ability to create balanced compositions that communicate a meditative effect.
-With the passage of time he experimented with different printing techniques and moved towards a simplified style more focused on colours and less on the bold black lines remarkable in the previous series.
+Throughout his career, he experimented with different printing techniques and moved towards a simplified style focused more on colours and less on the bold black lines so remarkable in the previous series.

 In his most recent works, he used Tetra Pak as a printing plate.
-This material is used for example for milk cartons and is composed of cardboard covered in aluminium and plastic.
+This material is composed of cardboard covered in aluminium and plastic, and is used for products such as milk cartons.
 The foldings of the milk cartons are still visible on the printed surface in the works.
 The fragility of Tetra Pak as printing material allows the artist to create only a few good prints from each plate.